 rule_files:

-Normally, the above Prometheus configuration file and rules configuration file are stored via configmap and then mounted to the Prometheus server container.
-Therefore, you only need to modify the relevant configmap.
+In general, the above Prometheus configuration file and rules configuration file are stored via a ConfigMap before being mounted to a Prometheus server's container.
+Therefore, you only need to modify the ConfigMap.